Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Essence of the present and the previous papers

-where $h_{i}$ $(i=1,2,3)$ denote the energy eigenvalues of zeroth-order states of active neutrinos in matter, and $X$ is the unitary matrix which diagonalize the zeroth-order Hamiltonian used to formulate our perturbation theory. $\mathcal{C}_{\alpha \beta}$ is given in (\ref{Cab}).
-The expression is valid under the restriction on sterile neutrino masses $0.1\, \text{eV}^2 \lsim m^2_{J} \lsim 1\, \text{MeV}^2$ for $\vert W \vert^4 \gsim 10^{-4}$.
-For the restriction needed on the sterile state masses for smaller $W$, see section~\ref{sec:probability-2nd}.
+where $h_{i}$ $(i=1,2,3)$ denote the energy eigenvalues of zeroth-order states of active neutrinos in matter, and $X$ is the unitary matrix which diagonalizes the zeroth-order Hamiltonian used to formulate our perturbation theory. $\mathcal{C}_{\alpha \beta}$ is the same as we have in the vacuum case in (\ref{Cab}).
+The expression is valid under the same restriction on sterile neutrino masses we have in vacuum, $0.1\, \text{eV}^2 \lsim m^2_{J} \lsim (1 - 10) \,\text{GeV}^2$ for $\vert W \vert^4 \gsim 10^{-4}$ assuming neutrino energy and baseline (and the associated matter density) which correspond to accelerator LBL experiments.
+For more precise conditions we require and for the restriction needed on the sterile state masses for smaller $W$, see section~\ref{sec:energy-denominator}.